schottsfired/cjp-demo-environment/README.md

-# Docker Compose Demo Environment for CloudBees Jenkins Platform
+# Docker Compose Demo Environment for CloudBees CI Traditional

 A great way to run CloudBees Jenkins on your laptop, with support for "Docker stuff"!